Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

 9. In the Github pages section, tick Enforce HTTPS, this is required when you are using the default domain.

-10.After the [Settings](https://github.com/Kieran-Murray-Code/CI-MS1-Portishead-Website/settings) refreshes the Github Pages section will contain a link to the live site. https://kieran-murray-code.github.io/CI-MS1-Portishead-Website/
+10. After the [Settings](https://github.com/Kieran-Murray-Code/CI-MS1-Portishead-Website/settings) refreshes the Github Pages section will contain a link to the live site. https://kieran-murray-code.github.io/CI-MS1-Portishead-Website/

 Currently there are no differences between the delayed branch and master branch.